×

 • Local currency at constant prices > Aggregate indicators > GDP per capita > Constant LCU: GDP per capita is gross domestic product divided by midyear population.
 GDP at purchaser's prices is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data are in constant local currency.

-• Local currency at constant prices > Expenditure on GDP > Final > Consumption expenditure: Final consumption expenditure (formerly total consumption) is the sum of household final consumption expenditure (formerly private consumption) and general government final consumption expenditure (formerly general government consumption).
-Data are in constant local currency.
+• Local currency at current prices > Expenditure on GDP > Final > Consumption expenditure > Etc: Final consumption expenditure (formerly total consumption) is the sum of household final consumption expenditure (formerly private consumption) and general government final consumption expenditure (formerly general government consumption).
+This estimate includes any statistical discrepancy in the use of resources relative to the supply of resources.
+Data are in current local currency.

-• Local currency at current prices > Value added > Agriculture > Value added > Current LCU: Agriculture corresponds to ISIC divisions 1-5 and includes forestry, hunting, and fishing, as well as cultivation of crops and livestock production.
+• Local currency at current prices > Value added > Industry > Value added > Current LCU: Industry corresponds to ISIC divisions 10-45 and includes manufacturing (ISIC divisions 15-37).
+It comprises value added in mining, manufacturing (also reported as a separate subgroup), construction, electricity, water, and gas.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Data are in current local currency."

 • US$ at constant 2000 prices > Aggregate indicators > GDP per capita > Constant 2000 US$: GDP per capita is gross domestic product divided by midyear population.
 GDP is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data are in constant U.S. dollars.